-Go Rin No Sho - A Book Of Five Rings - Miyamoto Musashi
+Miyamoto Musashi's Go Rin No Sho: A Book of Five Rings

 Go Rin No Sho

-The Go Rin No Sho along with the Dokkōdō were dedicated to his favorite disciple Terao Magonojo under the conditon that he read it and burn it.
-However his fellow successor Furuhashi Sozaemon borrowed the Go Rin No Sho and made two copies.
+The Go Rin No Sho along with the Dokkōdō were dedicated to his favorite disciple Terao Magonojo under the condition that he read it, memorize it, and burn it immediately after.
+However, his fellow successor Furuhashi Sozaemon borrowed the Go Rin No Sho and secretly made two copies.
 One for himself and the other for his master Hosokawa.

 The Go Rin No Sho has 5 chapters.

 - Each book is named after a different "element"

 - Complete it is a "tactics book".
 Each element a part of the whole.